Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Constructing a Covariance Matrix for Radial Velocity Observations

 The primary source of white noise is photon noise, or the limit on the precision of an individual RV measurement as determined by the Doppler information content of the observed stellar spectrum.
 The photon noise limit, $\sigma_{\rm photon}$, depends on the wavelength range and spectral features from which the RV measurement is derived and on the observed signal-to-noise ratio (S/N) across this spectral range, and it can be calculated analytically as shown by \citet{Bouchy2001}.

 Instrument systematics and RV variations due to intrinsic stellar variability constitute two important sources of correlated noise that will impact RV exoplanet discovery efforts \citep{Crass2021}.
 In this work, we will focus primarily on the correlated nature of stellar variability.
 Well-characterized instrument systematics are typically modeled and calibrated out during the data reduction process for EPRV spectrographs \citep[e.g.,][]{Halverson2016,Petersburg2020}.
-These signals are largely absent from the resulting RV time series, and correlations in any $\ll1$ m~s$^{-1}$ level residuals will be poorly understood and difficult to model.
-Here, we consider the post-calibration RV time series as our starting point, such that any systematics that can be removed have been removed, and we will reserve a more detailed discussion of instrument-related correlated noise for Section \ref{sec:instruments}.
+Though systematics persist at a level that obstructs the detection of 10 cm~s$^{-1}$ level signals, progress on calibration and reduction techniques \rreva{\citep[e.g.,][]{Zhao2021,Cretignier2023}} may make them manageable in the near future.
+Here, we consider the post-calibration RV time series as our starting point, such that any systematics that can be removed have been removed, and we will reserve a more detailed discussion of instrument-related correlated noise for Section \ref{sec:fisher_instruments}.

 Intrinsic stellar RV variations are present in the final RV time series at the $\sim1$ m~s$^{-1}$ level for typical observations of quiet exoplanet search targets.
 To account for these stellar signals, it is common practice to model them using Gaussian process (GP) regression while simultaneously fitting for an exoplanet-induced signal \citep[see review by][]{Aigrain2022}.
 This approach provides for straightforward integration with the covariance matrix, as one can build individual sources of variability into this matrix with appropriate GP kernel functions.
 In the remainder of this section, we describe the dominant sources of stellar variability for typical Sun-like G- and K-dwarfs and we present the form of their respective GP kernels.